Kudzu (Pueraria lobata)

 1

-Lukas 2005 — Kudzu Extract Reduces Heavy Drinking (Pivotal)
+Kudzu Extract Reduces Heavy Drinking (Pivotal)

-Randomized double-blind placebo-controlled trial (Lukas SE, Penetar D, Berko J, Vicens L, Palmer C, Mallya G, Macklin EA, Lee DY 2005, Alcohol Clin Exp Res 29(5):756-762, doi:10.1097/01.alc.0000164381.67723.76, PMID 15897719).
+Randomized double-blind placebo-controlled trial (Lukas SE, Penetar D, Berko J, Vicens L, Palmer C, Mallya G, Macklin EA, Lee DY 2005, Alcohol Clin Exp Res 29(5):756-762, doi:10.1097/01.alc.0000164381.67723.76).

 14 heavy drinkers (approximately 25 alcoholic beverages per week), each served as own control.
 Came to lab in pairs, simulated apartment with TV, ad libitum access to preferred beer for 90 minutes.
 Two drinking sessions: one after 7 days kudzu extract (NPI-031, ~25% isoflavones), one after 7 days placebo.

-Kudzu treatment significantly REDUCED beer consumption — total volume, sip number, and sip volume all decreased.
+Kudzu treatment significantly reduced beer consumption — total volume, sip number, and sip volume all decreased.
 No subjective intoxication differences (kudzu drinkers reached similar 'feel' levels at fewer drinks).
 NO adverse events.
 Effect not attributable to taste aversion, sedation, or aversive symptoms.
 Foundational positive trial for alcohol use disorder application.

 2

-Penetar 2012 — Puerarin (Single Isoflavone) Pilot RCT
+Puerarin (Single Isoflavone) Pilot Clinical Trial

-Double-blind, placebo-controlled, crossover pilot study (Penetar DM, Toto LH, Farmer SL, Lee DY, Ma Z, Liu Y, Lukas SE 2012, Drug Alcohol Depend 126(1-2):251-256, doi:10.1016/j.drugalcdep.2012.04.012, PMID 22578529).
+Double-blind, placebo-controlled, crossover pilot study (Penetar DM, Toto LH, Farmer SL, Lee DY, Ma Z, Liu Y, Lukas SE 2012, Drug Alcohol Depend 126(1-2):251-256, doi:10.1016/j.drugalcdep.2012.04.012).

 10 healthy adult volunteer heavy drinkers received pure puerarin (1,200 mg/day) or placebo for 1 week, followed by afternoon 1.5-hour drinking session with up to 6 bottles of preferred beer plus juice/water available.

 Average beer consumption: 3.5 ± 0.55 (placebo) vs 2.4 ± 0.41 (puerarin).
-On placebo, 3 participants drank 5 beers and 1 drank all 6; on puerarin, NONE drank 5 or 6 beers.
+On placebo, 3 participants drank 5 beers and 1 drank all 6; on puerarin, none drank 5 or 6 beers.
 Trend toward longer latency to opening beers (p=0.087).
-FIRST DEMONSTRATION that single isoflavone (puerarin) alters human alcohol drinking — suggests mechanism, not just whole-extract effect.
+First demonstration that single isoflavone (puerarin) alters human alcohol drinking — suggests mechanism, not just whole-extract effect.

 3

-Penetar 2015 — Single Dose Kudzu in Binge Drinking Paradigm
+Single Dose Kudzu in Binge Drinking Paradigm

-Randomized controlled trial (Penetar DM, Toto LH, Lee DY, Lukas SE 2015, Drug Alcohol Depend 153:194-200, doi:10.1016/j.drugalcdep.2015.05.025, PMID 26048637).
+Randomized controlled trial (Penetar DM, Toto LH, Lee DY, Lukas SE 2015, Drug Alcohol Depend 153:194-200, doi:10.1016/j.drugalcdep.2015.05.025).

-Healthy heavy drinkers received SINGLE 2 g kudzu extract dose 2.5 hours before drinking session vs placebo.
+Healthy heavy drinkers received single 2 g kudzu extract dose 2.5 hours before drinking session vs placebo.
 Crossover design; binge drinking paradigm.

 Side effects and drug interactions